 Design

 The design of this experiment is as a multi-level model.
 The multi-level structure consisted of UHC measures (either pre or post intervention), nested within each subject.
 The experiment was thus a 2x3 between subjects design.
 While our time variable (pre or post intervention) is ‘within’ our subjects, any given subject will only be exposed to one of the experimental conditions, thus it is ‘between’ subjects.
 The first ‘2’ is our independent variables of time of measurement (pre or post intervention), the ‘3’ is our three experimental conditions, the control, the active intervention, and the passive intervention.
 Our primary dependent variable was support for UHC.
-I believe that there should be no extraneous variables that might influence our results.

 Results